 UnWorlding (Saliera), 2024

-2 channel video installation (full HD, color, stereo sound) 15:28 min,
+mixed-media 2-channel video installation (full HD, color, stereo sound, 15:28 min.) salt, recycled wooden logs, tree branches.

-Benvenuto Cellini’s Saliera (1540–43), an elaborate salt cellar with juxtaposed allegories of Earth and Sea that was stolen in 2003 from the Kunsthistorisches Museum and later retrieved in a forest in Lower Austria, is recast as an actual salt block and once again placed in the woods, where it dissolves on animal tongues and in other exposing elements.
+Benvenuto Cellini’s Saliera (1540–43), an elaborate salt cellar featuring juxtaposed allegories of Earth and Sea, was stolen in 2003 from the Kunsthistorisches Museum and hidden in a forest near Vienna.
+Benera and Estefan recast it as an actual salt block and once again placed it in the woods, where it dissolves under animal tongues and shifting weather conditions.
+In the exhibition space, the salt version is displayed in a makeshift forest that visitors can wander through, much like the deer in the accompanying video documentation.

 The work delves into the intricate relationship between the over-exploitation of forests and salt mining in the Salzkammergut region of the Styrian Alps, where historically, salt resources were highly prized, often referred to as 'white gold'.